polakowo/vectorbt/docs/docs/getting-started/resources.md

 - For questions on Numba and other parts, the best place to go to is [StackOverflow](https://stackoverflow.com/)
 - If you have general questions, start a new [GitHub Discussion](https://github.com/polakowo/vectorbt/discussions)
-  - Alternatively, you can ask on [Gitter](https://gitter.im/vectorbt/community)
 - If you found what appears to be a bug, please [create a new issue](https://github.com/polakowo/vectorbt/issues)
-- For other inquiries, please [contact the author](mailto:olegpolakow@gmail.com)

 !!! hint
     Active development and support has moved to [__vectorbt.pro__](https://vectorbt.pro/), which means